What is a plunge router?

 A plunge router is a woodworking tool meant to lower the bit from a height while the base is flat on the material you are working on.
-It excels when you are making a cut that goes through the middle of your work material.
+It excels when you cut through the middle of your work material.

 It is a complex routing tool, and the more you get used to it, the easier it becomes.
 It comes with two arms that are on both sides.
-The arms allow you to plunge into the wood as you begin cutting the material.
+As you cut the material, the arms allow you to plunge into the wood.
 That is why the router is named plunge.

-It 8s ideal for professionals and heavy loads.
-You are allowed to adjust the depth of the cut to complete the task with accuracy.
+It is ideal for professionals and heavy loads.
 It cuts letters, mortises, and grooves.
+You can adjust the cut’s depth to complete the task with accuracy.
+The setback with the router is that you cannot adjust the router with a bench or a table.
 Follow safety precautions.
-The setback that comes with the router is that you cannot adjust the router with a bench or a table.

 How To Use a Plunge Router

 Drive the cutting part of the router into the wood.
 The effort is needed as you use force to start cutting the wood.
-You have more control over the router, and it is smooth to operate.
+You have more control over the router, which is smooth to operate.
 The cutting experience is bearable.

-When using the router to handle edge-work, use the router properly to avoid difficulties using it.
+When using the router to handle edge work, use it properly to avoid difficulties.
 When adjusting the depth of the cutting bit, it goes where it has to be.
-Plunge routers work based on the amount of energy that you apply to the cutting bit.
+Plunge routers work based on the amount of energy you apply to the cutting bit.